Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Deep Learning Models

 \subsection{Convolutional Neural Network}

 Convolutional neural network (CNN) \cite{krizhevsky2012imagenet} is good at capturing spatial information of data (see Fig. \ref{fig_overall_nets}(B): Convolutional Unit).
-Most CNNs consist of two types of layers: convolutional layer, pooling layer, and some include fully-connected layer.
+Most CNNs consist of two types of layers: convolutional layer, pooling layer.

-In specific, a convolutional layer has filters $k_{ij}^{l}$, the size of which is smaller than the dimension of input data and forms a locally connected structure.
-Filter at layer $l$ can produce feature maps $ \mathbf{X}_{j}^{l} $ by convolving with the input $\mathbf{X}_{i}^{l-1}$ using biases $b_{j}^{l}$.
-These features are subjected to a non-linear transform $ f(\cdot) $ and can be mathematically expressed as:
+In specific, a convolutional layer has filters $k_{ij}^{l}$, the size of which is usually much smaller than the dimension of input data and forms a locally connected structure.
+Filter at layer $l$ can produce feature maps $ \mathbf{X}_{j}^{l} $ by convolving with the input $\mathbf{X}_{i}^{l-1}$ plus biases $b_{j}^{l}$.
+These features are subjected to a non-linear transformation $ f(\cdot) $ and can be mathematically expressed as:

 Where $M^{l-1} $ represents the number of feature maps in layer $ l-1$, and $*$ denotes convolution operation.